What is Rainwater Harvesting?

 The collection of rainwater and harvesting it for everyday use has an ample number of exciting benefits.
 Let’s take a look and discover some of those benefits.

-Thirdly, the collected rainwater can be used for many different purposes around the home.
+The collected rainwater can be used for many different purposes around the home.
 This includes laundry, washing dishes and more.
 This would prevent groundwater depletion and augment ground water table.

-Fourth, rainwater harvesting systems are cost effective, provide high quality water, reduce dependence on wells.
+Rainwater harvesting systems are cost effective, provide high quality water, reduce dependence on wells.
 The surplus rainwater can also be used to recharge ground water aquifer through artificial recharge techniques.